jmic94/data512-common-analysis/README.md

 - USGS_Wildland_Fire_Combined_Dataset.json.
 - Obtain this JSON file from the USGS link above.
 - Download the file called 'GeoJSON Files.zip'.
-- Unzip this zip file in the 'input/' folder of this repo.
+- Unzip this zip file in a folder called 'input' in this repo.
 - Any code that utilizes this JSON will access it from this location.

 # Intermediates